-In international arbitration, the drafters of the Decree No. 2011-48 of 13 January 2011 on the new French law on arbitration have decided not to incorporate this principle of confidentiality in order to keep the provisions applicable to international arbitration neutral, thus reserving the possibility to have non-confidentiality arbitrations (i.e., with the example of the principle of transparency of investment arbitrations in mind).
+In international arbitration, the drafters of Decree No. 2011-48 of 13 January 2011 on the new French law on arbitration decided to not incorporate this principle of confidentiality in order to keep the provisions applicable to international arbitration neutral, thus reserving the possibility to have non-confidential arbitrations (i.e., with the example of the principle of transparency of investment arbitrations in mind).